-Convert your foundation degree qualification (or equivalent) to a full BSc (Hons) in Hearing Sciences, with our one-year British Society in Hearing Aid Audiology-accredited course.
+Convert your Hearing Aid Audiology foundation degree qualification (or equivalent) to a full BSc (Hons) in Hearing Sciences.

 As well as completing an undergraduate major project, you'll learn about:

-You'll study using our Virtual Learning Environment (VLE), and there are also seven three-or-four-day residential weeks between September and April.
+You'll study using our CANVAS Virtual Learning Environment, and there are also seven three-or-four-day residential weeks between September and April.
 (For part-time students, these sessions will be spread over two academic years.)
 You will attend both class and lab-based taught sessions with fellow students, and engage in student-led discussions and practical assignments.

 We'll confirm the dates of residential sessions as soon as we can, so that you can plan around your work and book your accommodation in advance.

 Please note that this course doesn't currently provide a direct route to the Registration Council for Clinical Physiologists (RCCP).
 However, you can pursue an alternative pathway to registration after qualification.

 Our Employability Service is here to help give you the best chance of landing the job you want.
 We’ll help you improve your skills and bulk up your CV to improve your career prospects.
 As a distance learning student, you’ll still benefit from help and advice on CV writing, interview techniques, job hunting, and general careers advice.